-Devi’s growing acclaim as "one of the most remarkable guitarists on the East Coast."
+Debra's growing acclaim as "one of the most remarkable guitarists on the East Coast."
 (Good Times) has led to festival dates from Memphis to Montana.
-Devi is the first female guitarist to endorse Homestead Amplifiers, which builds custom amps for Gov’t Mule, Gary Clark Jr. and Jimmy Herring.
-She is also a Fender and Shubb Capo artist.
+She endorses Homestead Amplifiers, which builds custom amps for Gov’t Mule, Gary Clark Jr. and Jimmy Herring.
+She's opened for Joan Osborne, Jesse Malin, Ana Popovic, Sarah Shook & the Disarmers, Joe Louis Walker and Marshall Crenshaw.

-Devi fell in love with electric guitar as a girl, listening to her teenage neighbor play Led Zeppelin while he worked on his car, and her brother’s rock albums.
-“I always sang the guitar solos, instead of the lyrics,” Devi says.
+Debra fell in love with electric guitar as a girl, listening to her teenage neighbor play Led Zeppelin while he worked on his car, and her brother’s rock albums.
+“I always sang the guitar solos, instead of the lyrics,” she says.
 Growing up in that Milwaukee suburb, though, she got the message that only boys played in bands.

-When she saw Bonnie Raitt perform in college, Devi couldn’t stifle her longing to play anymore.
+When she saw Bonnie Raitt perform in college, Debra couldn’t stifle her longing to play anymore.
 She bought a Fender Mustang at a pawnshop and moved to NYC.
-There, Devi joined various bands, touring the US, Canada and Europe.
+She joined various punk, industrial and rock bands, touring the US, Canada and Europe.

 photo by Capacity Images